 Financial security isn’t just about the present– it’s about planning for your future

 If the coronavirus pandemic has taught us anything, it’s that you never know what’s just around the corner.
-Life as you know it can change in the blink of an eye, and it’s much easier to deal with curveballs – particularly financial ones – if you have a plan and a safety net.
-And yet, 11 million adults in the UK have less than £100 in savings, with a third of over 50’s having no private pension.
+Life as you know it can change in the blink of an eye, and it’s much easier to deal with curveballs.
+Particularly financial ones, if you have a plan and a safety net.
+And yet, 11 million adults in the UK have less than £100 in savings and a third of over 50s have no private pension.

-It’s never too late to start saving and planning, but it can be difficult if you feel like there’s no space in your budget.
-It’s tempting to let saving for your future fall to the bottom of the list as you prioritise other, more urgent, things, but making sure that you set aside at least a small amount of your income is vital.
+It’s never too late to start saving and planning, although it can be difficult if you feel like there’s no space in your budget.
+It’s tempting to let saving for your future fall to the bottom of the list as you prioritise other, more urgent, things.
+But making sure that you set aside at least a small amount of your income is vital.

-The benefits of planning how you spend your money are numerous, and will positively impact both your material financial situation and your mental wellbeing.
-Having a realistic budget and a solid plan for your income will help you to achieve more financial freedom, making things like paying off debt, saving to buy a house or retiring early a realistic prospect, rather than a pipe dream.
+The benefits of planning how you spend your money are numerous.
+It should positively impact both your material financial situation and your mental wellbeing.
+Having a realistic budget and a solid plan for your income will help you to achieve more financial freedom.
+This will make things like paying off debt, saving to buy a house or retiring early a realistic prospect, rather than a pipe dream.

 The first step is to identify what’s holding you back

-Some of the things that might hold you back when it comes to building a financial cushion can be hard to identify, and even more difficult to tackle.
+Some of the things that might be holding you back when it comes to building a financial cushion can be hard to identify, and even more difficult to tackle.
 The most common ways that people trip themselves up are: